alexwaibel/home-cluster-proxmox/README.md

    task terraform:apply
    ```

-1. Add local DNS records for the service hostnames and point them at Traefik
+1. Set your DHCP server to use the new DNS server

 ## Thanks